Research Associate jobs at University of North Texas - 393 jobs

 Preferred Qualifications

 Bachelor's degree, preferably in psychology or communications.
-Other compatible degrees would be in the social sciences or business and marketing.
+Other compatible degrees would be in the social sciences or business and marketing or public health.

 Experience with REDCap and TANGO gift card systems.